9 Hidden Gems of Nepal That Most Tourists Never See

 Bardiya National Park is an alternative to Chitwan National Park.
 But Bardiya National Park is a whole new experience.
 However, it hasn’t gotten the same spotlight as Chitwan National Park.
 Talking about the spotlight, spotting Bengal tigers is the key attraction of this national park.

-Furthermore, it is official that Nepal has tripled the number of big cats since 2010.
+Furthermore, Nepal has officially tripled the number of big cats since 2010.
 Now, the number of wild tigers is 355 according to the latest census in 2022; before, it was just 121 in 2010.
-The Bardia National Park is presented with the TX2 award by WWF for the same reason.
+The Bardia National Park is presented with the TX2 award by the WWF for the same reason.

-Likewise, it is the home of 30 mammals along with endangered animals like the Bengal Tiger, One-horn Rhinoceros, Wild Elephant, Swamp Deer, and Black Buck.
+Likewise, it is the home of 30 types of mammals, along with endangered animals like the Bengal Tiger, one-horn rhinoceros, wild elephant, swamp deer, and black buck.
 It is also home to over 230 birds, including Bengal flamingos, Lesser flamingos, and Sarus cranes.

 It is also home to some rare animals in Nepal, like the Gangetic Dolphin and the Mugger Crocodile.
 Some lizards, snakes, and fish are also a part of the National Park.
-About 70% of the forest is covered with Sal Trees and the rest are grassland and riverine forest.
+About 70% of the forest is covered with Sal trees, and the rest are grassland and riverine forests.

-Besides flora and fauna, Bardiya National Park has a lot to offer for tourist attractions.
-There’s a museum at the HQ of the National Park.
+Besides flora and fauna, Bardiya National Park has a lot to offer in terms of tourist attractions.
+There’s a museum at the headquarters of the National Park.
 That's not the only thing.
 They even provide a Tharu cultural program for visitors.
 For a thrilling adventure, the Karnali River is open for rafting.

-Bardiya National Park is less explored than the Chitwan National Park.
+Bardiya National Park is less explored than Chitwan National Park.
 Unlike others, don't make Bardiya a second option.
-Give it a chance, it won’t let you down.
+Give it a chance; it won’t let you down.

 Kirtipur is an ancient Newar ethnic town that is located in the southwestern part of the Kathmandu valley.
 This town is the capital of Newar culture.
 But most importantly, the Newari food available here is unmatched all around the Kathmandu Valley.